rayenamer/DatingApp-net8/README.md

 - SignalR
 - Cloudinary (for media storage)

+## Key Features
+-JWT Authentication: Secure user authentication and authorization.
+-Private Messaging: Users can send and receive messages privately.
+-Gallery Management: Each user can manage their own gallery to upload and share photos.
+-Presence Tracking: Real-time tracking of user online status.
+-Likes Between Members: Users can like posts and content shared by others.

 ## Architecture Overview
 This project follows the Clean Architecture principles, which separates the application into distinct layers: